-- Current and potential competitors may have longer operating histories, greater name recognition, broader customer relationships and substantially greater financial, technical and marketing resources than we do. - · Other competitors may attract customers by offering less-sophisticated versions of services than we provide at lower prices than those we charge. - Nimbler companies may be able to respond more quickly than we can to new or emerging technologies and changes in customer requirements, resulting in superior offerings. - Some current or potential competitors may bundle their offerings with other services, software or hardware in a manner that may discourage enterprises from purchasing any service we offer. - Potential customers may decide to purchase or develop their own hardware, software and other technology solutions rather than rely on an external provider like Akamai.
+- Current and potential competitors may have greater name recognition, broader customer relationships and substantially greater financial, technical and marketing resources than we do. - Some competitors may attract customers by offering less-sophisticated versions of services than we provide at lower prices than those we charge. - Nimbler companies may be able to respond more quickly than we can to new or emerging technologies and changes in customer requirements, resulting in superior offerings. - Some current or potential competitors may bundle their offerings with other services, software or hardware in a manner that may discourage enterprises from purchasing any service we offer. - Both existing and potential customers may decide to purchase or develop their own hardware, software and other technology solutions rather than rely on an external provider like Akamai.
 As a result, our competitors include hardware manufacturers, software companies and other entities that offer Internet-related solutions that are not service-based.

-Ultimately, increased competition of all types could result in price and revenue reductions, lower gross margins, loss of customers and loss of market share, each of which could materially and adversely affect our business, financial condition and results of operations.
+Ultimately, increased competition of all types could result in price and revenue reductions, loss of customers and loss of market share, each of which could materially impact our business, profitability, financial condition, results of operations and cash flows.

-If we are unable to continue to innovate and respond to emerging technological trends and customers' changing needs, our operating results may suffer.
+We depend on the development of new services and enhancement to existing services.
+If we fail to innovate and respond to emerging technological trends and customers' changing needs, our operating results and market share may suffer.

 The market for our services is characterized by rapidly changing technology, evolving industry standards and new product and service introductions.
 Our ability to provide new and innovative solutions to address the evolving ways enterprises use the Internet is important to our future growth and profitability.
 If we fail to do so, our operating results will likely be significantly harmed.
-If other companies develop technological or business model innovations in the markets we seek to address that are, or are perceived to be, equivalent or superior to our services, then our revenue and profitability could also suffer.
+If other companies develop technological or business model innovations in the markets we seek to address that are, or are perceived to be, equivalent or superior to our services, then we could lose market share and our revenue and profitability would also suffer.
 In addition, our customers' business models may change in ways that we do not anticipate, and the failure to address these changes could reduce or eliminate our customers' needs for our services.
 The process of developing new technologies is complex and uncertain; we must commit significant resources to developing new services or enhancements to our existing services before knowing whether our investments will result in services the market will accept.
-Furthermore, we may not execute successfully our technology initiatives because of errors in planning or timing, technical hurdles that we fail to overcome in a timely fashion, misunderstandings about market demand or a lack of appropriate resources.
+Furthermore, we may not successfully execute our technology initiatives because of errors in planning or timing, technical or operational hurdles that we fail to overcome in a timely fashion, misunderstandings about market demand or a lack of appropriate resources.